maybesmurf/monorepo-1/README.md

 ## Developer Notes

 - Right now, the environment variables need to be set both at the top of the project like .env.example shows.
 ALSO, you need to include .env.local inside of the web folder like you see in the .env.example in that directory.
+- To seed the database, you must attach a shell to the rest_api and then run `npx prisma db seed`.
+- To clear the database, open Prisma Studio and multi-select the rows and delete them.